 What is the best SLR digital camera for amateur photographers?
-It's a question people have been asking for several years now and will likely continue to ask as constant advances in both imaging and cellphone technology inevitably continue or even accelerate.
+It's a question people have been asking for several years and will likely continue to ask as constant advances in both imaging and cellphone technology accelerate.
 One year's list of the best of the best cameras is the next year's list of what you might be able to salvage from the scrap heap.

 01 of 04

 Pentax continues to fire well-placed shots at Canon and Nikon's market share.
 The KX-x has many of the features of a much higher priced camera at a rock bottom price.
 The controls are set up with the user in mind and allow for fast adjustments during shooting.
 All of that and it is built to last.
 Unlike many of the newer DSLR's, the Pentax K200D is not a flimsy plastic construction.

 - Shake Reduction in-body eliminates the need for special shake reduction lenses

 - 16 Segment Metering

 The Canon Digital Rebel T2i is the latest offering in the very popular Digital Rebel line that has very nearly become THE DSLR of choice for amateur photographers.
 Canon was the first to offer a DSLR under $1000 US and has continued to improve the Digital Rebel for the past few years.
 The current offering is strong enough that some pros happily use it as a back-up camera.

 The Canon Digital Rebel T2i also gives the photographer access to a huge range of compatible lenses.